CharlieMallon/milestoneThree/testing.md

 # Testing Doc

+i have used cypress to do a suite of intergration tests.

 ## Testing strategy.

 There are two types of pages on this site, the 'public' pages which are viewed by users not logged in and the 'user' pages which a log in is required for